 Midwives and OB-GYNs are committed to your safety and comfort

 Midwives and OB-GYNs are extremely passionate about what they do.
-And they want to make sure you and your baby are happy, healthy and safe your pregnancy experience.
+And they want to make sure you and your baby are happy, healthy and safe throughout your pregnancy experience.
 So, they’ll work with you to honor your pregnancy goals and birth plan, while also offering their expertise and information on all your care options as your pregnancy progresses, including pain management during labor and delivery.

 Midwives and OB-GYNs strive to give you the best experience